iriusrisk/startleft/CONTRIBUTING.md

 the basics to start coding.

 ### Issues

-#### Create a new issue
 If you spot a problem with StartLeft, [search if an issue already exists](https://github.com/iriusrisk/startleft/issues).
 If a related issue does not exist, you can open a new issue.

-#### Solve an issue
-Scan through our [existing issues](https://github.com/iriusrisk/startleft/issues) to find one that interests you.
-Once you get it, check their status and comments.
-There you can see if there are some other developments in progress related to that issue.
-If you are not sure, create a comment asking about the situation of the task before submitting your own PR.

 ### Enhancements
 To propose improvements or changes that are not properly bugs or problems you can also use the